ONGOING ASIA WEEK NEW YORK EXHIBITION

 Water’s ability to adapt, nurture, and overcome reflects an essential worldview that has shaped Chinese culture, art, and philosophy for centuries.
 From ancient calligraphy and landscape painting to contemporary expressions, ink art embodies this enduring perspective, flowing across time and geography—from East Asia to the West.

-In conjunction with the exhibition, we will host a two-part artist talk series (March 16 & 17, 3-5pm) celebrating contemporary Asian and transcultural art.
-The first session, “Ink Art: The Past in the Present,” highlights three Chinese diaspora artists—Tai Xiangzhou, Wang Mansheng, and Zhang Xiaoli—who reinvigorate classical ink traditions.
-The second session, “Tradition Across Borders: A Transcultural Exchange,” features Arnold Chang, Michael Cherney, and Brandon Sadler, American artists who explore East Asian aesthetics through transcultural mediums, bridging tradition and innovation.
+In conjunction with the exhibition, we hosted a two-part artist talk series (March 16 & 17, 3-5pm) celebrating contemporary Asian and transcultural art.
+The first session, “Ink Art: The Past in the Present,” highlighted three Chinese diaspora artists—Tai Xiangzhou, Wang Mansheng, and Zhang Xiaoli—who reinvigorate classical ink traditions.
+The second session, “Tradition Across Borders: A Transcultural Exchange,” featured Arnold Chang, Michael Cherney, and Brandon Sadler, American artists who explore East Asian aesthetics through transcultural mediums, bridging tradition and innovation.

 This exhibition invites viewers to experience the timeless power and grace of water-based ink art, celebrating its role in connecting tradition and innovation, philosophy and artistic practice.